LiamPerson/YTDLP-Search-API/README.md

 | directory | `-d`     | `d`           | The directory where your videos are              | A string specifying the directory                                                                                                                                                                                |
 | results   | `-r`     | `r`           | How many results you want to get back            | any positive number above 0                                                                                                                                                                                      |
 | sort      | `-s`     | `s`           | What algorithm to use for your search            | `fuzzy` = uses similar words, `language` = uses natural language processing to determine best fit, `normal` = uses both fuzzy and natural language to varying degrees (recommended), `random` = literally random |

+# Disclaimer

+This is not production ready.
+The API has a lot of access.
+Do not use this in a production environment or expose the API to the open web unless you know what you're doing.